This is the current version. View full version history →

 Closing

 The model landscape in early 2026 is the best it has ever been for engineering teams.
 The Chinese open-weights releases have broken the assumption that serious AI capability requires a cloud API contract.
-You can now run a model on a Mac Studio that competes with what required a frontier API subscription a year ago.
-That’s a genuine shift, not incremental progress.
+You can now run a model on a Mac Studio – or a cluster of them – that competes with what required a frontier API subscription a year ago.
+Qwen 3 72B with built-in thinking mode, running locally on $40,000 of Apple Silicon cluster hardware, is not a compromise.
+The $780,000 H100 alternative is not ten times better.

 The frontier is still moving.
-GPT-5.4 shipped two days ago.
-Gemini 3.1 Pro shipped two weeks ago.
-Anthropic updated Sonnet and Opus to 4.6 last month.
 This post will need updating.
 That’s the point – this is a Signal, and the signal here is that the landscape is moving fast enough that any static comparison ages out within weeks.